• Skip to primary navigation

 The Eating Disorder Certificate program is an 8-credit course of study that provides the comprehensive knowledge base required to work professionally with clients experiencing eating disorders.

 Therefore, Participants join with practitioner faculty in small classes for discussion, study, and field experience.
 Also, This program is appropriate for graduate students completing master’s degrees in therapy or counseling.
-Furthermore, it is useful for mental health and addictions practitioners or medical personnel working in the field.
+Furthermore, it is useful for mental health and addiction practitioners or medical personnel working in the field.

 Although, The certificate is only issued for students who have taken either all courses for degree-applicable credit or all courses for graduate-level continuing education credit.

-Nevertheless, Courses may be taken in any sequence, each course is offered for one hour of degree-applicable or a continuing education credit.
+Nevertheless, Courses may be taken in any sequence, each course is offered for one hour of degree-applicable or continuing education credit.

-How To Become An Eating Dietitian Fast
+How to Become An Eating Dietitian Fast

 If helping people eat well is important to you, then you might be curious about how to become a dietitian.
 These professionals support people’s nutritional needs so that they can regain the strength they help to manage chronic conditions.
 Furthermore, they help to improve patients’ athletic performance.